Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 .Comparison of the degree of development of the studied properties in different people.

-1.2 The concept and tasks of psychodiagnostics
+1.2 Concept and tasks of psychodiagnostics

-Classification S.L.
+Classification by S.L.
 Rubinstein (1945)

-Main research methods:
+Basic research methods:

 Special research methods: